.jpg)

 Connie Zillig

-PFQAC Treasurer and Board Member.
-Connie moved to the Eastern Shore from Chicago in 2014 after spending a week every summer on the Chester River since the mid-1980’s.
+Connie moved to the Eastern Shore from Chicago in 2014 after spending a week on the Chester River every summer since the mid-1980s.
 She enjoys volunteering with non-profit organizations and most recently was President of The Friends of Queen Anne’s County Library.
 She is excited to be working with PFQAC and shares its vision of promoting a healthy environment and reducing single-use plastics.
 She enjoys crabbing, boating and spending time on the Chester with family and friends.

 Tom Webb